microsoft/vscode-go/README.md

 - Set `go.useLanguageServer` to `true` to enable the use of language server
 - Use the setting `go.languageServerExperimentalFeatures` to control which features do you want to be powered by the language server.
-- Set `"go.languageServerFlags": ["-trace"]` to collect traces in the output panel.
-- Set `"go.languageServerFlags": ["-trace", "-logfile", "path to a text file that exists"]` to collect traces in a log file.
+- Set `"go.languageServerFlags": ["-logfile", "path to a text file that exists"]` to collect traces in a log file.

 #### Setting to change the language server being used